institutotim/timtec-cursos/README.md

 ## PT-BR

+    TIMTec Cursos
+    Copyright (C) <2014> <Instituto TIM>

+    This content is a free cultural e-learning material: you can redistribute it and/or modify it under the terms of the Creative Commons CC-BY 4.0 as published by the Creative Commons Initiative at https://creativecommons.org/licenses/by/4.0/

+---

 ### Introdução
 Este é o repositório de cursos do projeto [TIM Tec](timtec.com.br).
 Se você usa a ferramenta [Mooc TIM Tec](https://github.com/institutotim/timtec) você poderá usar os cursos aqui presentes em sua instalação.
 Abaixo algumas instruções de importação.